mackuba/xblip/ObjectiveBlip/README.markdown

 * create a new group "ObjectiveBlip" in your Xcode project; set its path to ObjectiveBlip directory (context menu -> "Get Info" -> path)
 * add -> existing files -> select everything inside ObjectiveBlip directory
 * add CFNetwork, SystemConfiguration and zlib (libz.1.2.3) frameworks to your project (follow the [ASIHTTPRequest documentation](http://allseeing-i.com/ASIHTTPRequest/Setup-instructions)
+* optionally, change BLIP\_USER\_AGENT constant in Constants.h to a more suitable value

 ## Usage instructions